VISIT US

 Please see our full Access Statement above

 The performance is accessible for powerchair and wheelchair users and an accessible toilet is also available.
+The performance does involve some walking and standing, so please let us know whether you might need a seat at any point.

 If you are ever feeling overwhelmed during the performance, please let a Duty Manager know - we have a quiet room where people can take time out.